10 Signs of A Toxic Relationship: Spot The Red Flags

 What To Do When In A Toxic Relationship?

-1. Recognize the Signs
+1. Record the abuse

-• Controlling behavior
+• Controlling behaviors

-• Isolation from friends and family
+• Attempts to isolate you from your friends and family

-2. Develop a Safety Plan
+2. Develop a safety plan

 If you are in immediate danger, call emergency services right away.